SAP/sap-btp-service-operator/README.md

 ```
 </details>

-**Note:**<br> In order to rotate the credentials between the BTP service operator and Service Manager, you have to create a new binding for the service-operator-access service instance, and then to execute the setup script again, with the new set of credentials.
-Afterwards you can delete the old binding.
+**Note:**<br> To rotate the credentials between the BTP service operator and Service Manager, you have to create a new binding for the service-operator-access service instance, and then to execute the setup script again, with the new set of credentials.
+Afterward, you can delete the old binding.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)